 - African American men and women are at an increased risk and are advised to schedule screening colonoscopies at age 45 and at 10-year intervals thereafter.

-- Patients who have a family history of colon cancer, a condition such as inflammatory bowel disorder (IBD) or any other risk factor for colon cancer your physician may recommend to begin screening earlier or more often.
+- For patients who have a family history of colon cancer, a condition such as inflammatory bowel disorder (IBD), or any other risk factor for colon cancer your physician may recommend to begin screening earlier or more often.

 Our gastroenterologists perform most procedures in our accredited North Hills Endoscopy Center, located within Fayetteville Diagnostic Clinic.
 We are committed to the highest quality care and outcomes for our patients.
 We compare our results to the benchmarks set by the American College of Gastroenterology.
 Learn more about North Hills Endoscopy.